davevs/dvxte/README.md

 # Damn Vulnerable Xebia Training Environment

-Docker container with several vulnerable applications.
+DVXTE is a docker container with several vulnerable applications.
+By using a docker container it's easy to setup and can easily be reset to it's starting point.

 Currently implemented in the Docker container:
   * DVWA          https://github.com/ethicalhack3r/DVWA